 - 1. Complete one assessment for the entire project, including all component activities no matter what the source of funds.
-Define the project area and identify all potential impacts, whether beneficial or adverse. - Document how each item on the checklist was considered, including how determinations of "not applicable" were made.
-Documentation should be verifiable and include the person(s) contacted, the date of contact, and/or the authority/report being used as documentation.
+Define the project area and identify all potential impacts, whether beneficial or adverse. - 2.
+Document how each item on the checklist was considered, including how determinations of "not applicable" were made.
+Determinations of "not applicable" must be supported with written explanations and all required documentation.
+Documentation should be verifiable and include the person(s) contacted, the date of contact, and/or the authority/report/map being used as documentation.
+Note maps and other documentation must be current and from the appropriate or required source (e.g., the National Wetlands Inventory (NWI) maps must be used to make initial determinations of wetlands status).
+Although web links are acceptable as part of the ERR, these documents must also be printed out and made part of the ERR to allow easy access for the public.